projectcontour/gimbal/README.md

 ![OverviewDiagram](docs/images/overview.png)

-## Prerequisites
+## Supported versions

-Gimbal is tested with Kubernetes clusters running version 1.9 and later but should work with any cluster running version 1.7 or later.
+Gimbal runs on Kubernetes version 1.9 or later, but is tested to provide service discovery for clusters running Kubernetes 1.7 or later, or OpenStack Mitaka.

-Gimbal's service discovery is currently tested with Kubernetes 1.7+ and OpenStack Mitaka.

 ## Get started